 AML Educational Links

 "Stay Out and Stay Alive!"

 The publication, Dangers In and Around Abandoned Mines, stresses the hazards of exploring abandoned mines and who to contact in the event of an abandoned mine accident.
-It is also a companion to the 4th and 7th grade AML Mini-Units.
-The Division sends out enough brochures for every 4th and 7th grade student on a yearly basis.
+It is also a companion to the 4th grade AML Mini-Units.
+The Division sends out enough brochures for every 4th grade student on a yearly basis.

 In addition to the above mentioned materials, the video, "Stay Out and Stay Alive!", has been distributed to all Nevada elementary schools, both public and private, and to all Nevada libraries.
 The 11-minute video stresses the reasons why you should stay out of old abandoned mines and should be used in conjunction with both the grade-appropriate Abandoned Mine Units and Dangers In and Around Abandoned Mines brochure.

 To obtain additional video copies, send your contact name, phone number, school name, school address, and grade level(s) in your request on school letterhead to:

 Also, a 60-second Abandoned Mine Public Service Announcement is available for viewing on the internet.